dlannan/defold-blender-export/README.md

 Thats it.
 If you select the tick box to enable it, you should see a new panel in the "View tabs list" on the right of the main layout screen.

 You must be in Object Mode to view the panel.

+## Hardware Notes
+Some issues have been experienced when using the PBR Material.
+At the moment this material is _very_ inefficient and needs alot of GFPU resources to work well.
+If you are running on a laptop with minimal GPU capabilities, you can export to Defold default model material and the model should be visible in Defold.
+With limited GPU's complex 3D scenes may not be visible with the Simple PBR material.

+Sync Time can be longer when:
+- There are many textures to convert from non-PNG texture types (just convert them before syncing to save time)
+- Large geometries and hierarchies can take some time to sync - more data, more time.
+- When Defold imports new files that have large images or meshes, this can take some time - because they are all text files.
+There are some ways around this, but this is not available in this version of Sync Tool.

 ## Example
 I decided to add some improvements for large scene support.
 A sample Blender scene was used from here: